Welcome to Linn County Conservation!

 Make all checks payable to Linn County Treasurer

 Activities in Linn CountyVisitors to Linn County parks enjoy many aspects of outdoor recreation!
-From primitive camping to modern cabins; trails for people and pets (including horses!); water activities ranging from a canoe concession to fishing access; and educational programs at Wickiup Hill Learning Center or the Eastern Iowa Observatory.
+From primitive camping to modern cabins; trails for people and pets (including horses!); water activities ranging from canoe floats to fishing access; and educational programs at Wickiup Hill Learning Center or the Eastern Iowa Observatory.
 There is so much more to do in Linn County, so start now - it's yours to explore, naturally!

 Facilities in Linn CountyMajor recreation areas within the Linn County system include Pinicon Ridge Park, Morgan Creek Park, Squaw Creek Park, Wickiup Hill Learning Area and the historic Matsell Bridge Natural Area.
 In addition, the numerous natural areas and preserves provide great outlets for recreation outdoors!